 The following limitations apply to the ZOQL statements:

 ZOQL for SOAP queries do not support parentheses to indicate order of operation to retrieve data with multiple combined conditions in query() calls.
 The and operator takes priority in the order of operation over the or operator.
 Users must take this into account when creating

 No Complex Queries

-Zuora does not support complex queries and joining for query().
+Zuora does not support complex queries, IN operator, and joining for query().